-Signal/high level ask Urge bilateral, multilateral, and private creditors to design and implement mechanisms for debt payments suspension, restructuring, and cancellation as soon as possible and by 2030 at the latest, with a view High impact opportunities/ solutions Instituting Debt-for-Climate and nature swaps, or conditioned debt forgiveness for developing countries, supported by redistributed Special Drawing Rights and other existing tools, in exchange for trackable and ambitious action in fostering a just energy transition, as well as in protecting key ecosystems and carbon sinks.
-Cancelling debt related to fossil fuel projects to enable the early retirement of polluting energy plants, mines, and wells, under the condition that profits are reinvested directly into renewable energies and a green electric grid.
-Cancelling or suspending debt payments for developing countries recently struck by extreme weather events, to free up budget space for the country's disaster response and recovery efforts.
+Signal/high-level ask Urge bilateral, multilateral, and private creditors to design and implement mechanisms for debt payments suspension, restructuring, and cancellation as soon as possible and by 2030 at the latest, with a view to addressing climate-related needs, by: High-impact opportunities/ solutions • instituting Debt-for-Climate and nature swaps, or conditioned debt forgiveness for developing countries, supported by redistributed Special Drawing Rights and other existing tools, in exchange for trackable and ambitious action in fostering a just energy transition, as well as in protecting key ecosystems and carbon sinks • canceling debt related to fossil fuel projects to enable the early retirement of polluting energy plants, mines, and wells, under the condition that profits are reinvested directly into renewable energies and a green electric grid • canceling or suspending debt payments for developing countries recently struck by extreme weather events, to free up budget space for the country's disaster response and recovery efforts

-- Almost 80 percent of all climate finance being provided and mobilized over the last decade was in the form of loans, contributing to the already unsustainable debt burden of many climate-vulnerable countries.
+Almost 80 percent of all climate finance provided and mobilized over the last decade was in the form of loans, contributing to the already unsustainable debt burden of many climate-vulnerable countries.
 This has created a phenomenon called "climate-induced debt," increasing the cost of capital and reducing the fiscal space to invest in climate action.
 Lower-income countries are spending five times more on debt repayments than on tackling climate change.
-In 2020 alone, low- and middle-income countries spent US \$372 billion on debt repayments. - Debt relief-including an immediate moratorium on debt payments after a climate event and a pre-designed debt restructuring process, including debt cancellation, as soon as the damages and losses are evaluated-constitutes one of the most efficient and fast mechanisms at hand to provide support when it is most needed.
+In 2020 alone, low- and middle-income countries spent U.S. \$372 billion on debt repayments.

+Debt relief-including an immediate moratorium on debt payments after a climate event and a pre-designed debt restructuring process, which features debt cancellation as soon as the damages and losses are evaluated-constitutes one of the most efficient and fast mechanisms at hand to provide support when it is most needed.
 In addition, debt payment suspension has the potential to provide immediate access to resources that are already in the hands of the authorities and thus do not have to be mobilized through lengthy pledging exercises.
-According to estimates from The Nature Conservancy, US \$10 billion of debt forgiveness can harness into US \$2 billion in conservation actions, with not one penny of new philanthropy coming from private sector.
+According to estimates from The Nature Conservancy, U.S. \$10 billion of debt forgiveness can enable U.S. \$2 billion in conservation actions, with no new philanthropy coming from the private sector.

-- According to the OECD estimates, "green" recovery measures by many governments could already be around US \$312 billion, including "grants, loans and tax reliefs directed toward green transport, circular economy and clean energy research, development and deployment." - Debt-for-Nature swaps have been regularly implemented since 1987.
-They have generated by 2010 an estimated US \$140 million in local currency for conservation projects, as a result of the purchase of approximately US \$170 million in debt at face value for approximately US \$49 million.
+According to the OECD estimates, "green" recovery measures by many governments could already be around U.S. \$312 billion, including "grants, loans and tax reliefs directed toward green transport, circular economy and clean energy research, development and deployment."

+Debt-for-nature swaps have been regularly implemented since 1987.
+As of 2010, they have generated an estimated U.S. \$140 million in local currency for conservation projects, as a result of the purchase of approximately U.S. \$170 million in debt at face value for approximately U.S. \$49 million.
 While the rate of debt-for-nature swaps has diminished drastically since the 2000s to only about two per year, there are already rich experiences to draw from in this regard, not only limited to conservation projects.

-- From May 2020 to December 2021, the Debt Service Suspension Initiative-supported by the World Bank and the International Monetary Fund-suspended US \$12.9 billion in debt-service payments for 48 countries. - The IMF Resilience and Sustainability Trust helps low-income and vulnerable middle-income countries build resilience to external shocks and ensure sustainable growth, contributing to their longer-term balance of payments stability. - The Network for Greening the Financial System (NGFS) and the Coalition of Finance Ministers for Climate Action (CFMCA) have both recently taken significant steps to advance their understanding of nature-related risks, recognizing the significant economic, financial, and fiscal implications associated with nature loss.
+- From May 2020 to December 2021, the Debt Service Suspension Initiative-supported by the World Bank and the International Monetary Fund-suspended U.S. \$12.9 billion in debt-service payments for 48 countries. - The IMF Resilience and Sustainability Trust helps low-income and vulnerable middle-income countries build resilience to external shocks and ensure sustainable growth, contributing to their longer-term balance of payments stability. - The Network for Greening the Financial System (NGFS) and the Coalition of Finance Ministers for Climate Action (CFMCA) have both recently taken significant steps to advance their understanding of nature-related risks, recognizing the significant economic, financial, and fiscal implications associated with nature loss.